AlinaPeluso/SCIndex/README.md

-The following variables have been used to generate the 2019 social capital index at the US county-level based on the definition of social capital from [Rupasingha et al.](https://www.ncbi.nlm.nih.gov/pubmed/28823158), also known as the Penn State index of social capital.
+The following variables have been used to generate the 2019 social capital index at the US county-level based on the definition of social capital from [Rupasingha et al. (2006)](https://www.ncbi.nlm.nih.gov/pubmed/28823158), also known as the Penn State index of social capital.

 <p align="center">